pint

 workdir: 'rules'

-To customize pint checks create a .pint.hcl
+To customise pint checks create a .pint.hcl

 file in the root of your repository.
 See Configuration for a description of all options.